maxyodedara5/BencodeToJson/README.md

 }
 ```

-You can pass the file name as a string parameter to the JSON, a json file will be created along with the same name for the json.
+You can pass the file name as a string parameter to the function, a json file will be created with the same name.

 If the file is successfully created the function will return 0.